scc416/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+This project is Built on [the tweeter template](https://github.com/lighthouse-labs/tweeter) by [@lighthouse-labs](https://github.com/lighthouse-labs).

 &nbsp;